Rochester Expresses its Enthusiastic Support

 - Wadsworth Square Neighborhood Association, a neighborhood adjacent to the project area

-- Sector 5, a downtown residency advocacy group
+- Sector 5, a downtown resident advocacy group

-- Xerox Rochester International Jazz Festival, a festival that attracts 181,000 visitors to Rochester annually, and held steps from the project area
+- Xerox Rochester International Jazz Festival, a festival that attracts 200,000 visitors, held steps from the project area

 - ESL, a federal credit union that recently built its headquarters on the edge of the Inner Loop